TMJ Disorders

 What About Bite Correction or Surgery?

 If your TMJ disorder has caused problems with how your teeth fit together, you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
 Surgical options such as arthroscopy and open joint repair restructuring are sometimes needed but are reserved for severe cases.
 Drs.
-Weierbach or Genetti does not consider TMJ surgery unless the jaw can’t open, is dislocated and nonreducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.
+Genetti or Weierbach does not consider TMJ surgery unless the jaw can’t open, is dislocated and nonreducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.

 Weierbach & Genetti Prosthodontics

-5 out of 5 stars based on 126 reviews.
+5 out of 5 stars based on 133 reviews.

 Patient Review